Soulapr/Soulapr/README.md

-- 👋 Hi, I’m @Soulapr
+- 👋 Hi, I’m @Abijay PR
 - 👀 I’m interested in ... coding
-- 🌱 I’m currently learning ... all lng
+- 🌱 I’m currently learning ...
+AI & ML
 - 💞️ I’m looking to collaborate on ... u
 - 📫 How to reach me ...